juergenweb/FrontendContact/README.md

 ## Configurations
 After you have installed the module, you have to set a default email address where the mails should be sent to.
 This email address can be entered manually or you can choose a ProcessWire field, which contains the email address.
 All other configuration options are optional.

 * **`Show or hide the following fields`** gender, name, surname, subject, file upload, privacy and send copy (email and message field are mandatory and therefore permanent and not selectable whether to be shown or not)
 * **`Map the following fields to fields inside the user template`** email, gender, name, surname.
 If you have fields inside your user template which corresponds to fields inside the contact form, you can link them.
 This could be fe name, surname or email field.
 If a user is logged in, than the value of the appropriate mapped field of the user template will be set as value for that input field on the frontend
-* **`Set the following fields to required or not`** gender, name, surname, subject (send copy field is always optional and privacy field is always required.
+* **`Set the following fields to required or not`** gender, name, surname, subject (send copy field is always optional and privacy field is always required, if privacy checkbox has been selected.
 Therefore, for both fields the status cannot be changed)
 * **`Set a global receiver email address`** You can enter an email by text, or you can choose a PW field, which contains the value
 * **`Set a global minimum form submission time`** Set a global minimum time before a form is allowed to be submitted (spam protection)
 * **`Select email template`** Choose a HTML mail template for your email or send it as plain text